TheBrightSparkDev/MakeWebWork/README.md

 ## Story 1 <a name="story_1_testing"></a>
 Me the website owner should be able to use the Django admin site to manage the website and change prices of modules and the ratios used to calculate the various web development costs on the journey pages.
 I should also be able to view all requests along with contact details to get back to the users.

-In order to test this functionality
+To test this functionality

 - Log into the website as an admin account
 - Click the red admin link on the top right of the page
 - Click standard admin
-- This will be a link to django backend where models will be changeable.
+- This will be a link to the Django backend where models will be changeable.

 <img src="static/Readme/Adminsite.PNG" alt="image showing the django default admin page" width="100%">

 ## Story 2 <a name="story_2_testing"></a>
 A user should be able to log in and sign up

-In order to test sign up functionality
+To test the sign-up functionality

 - Click login at the top of the home page
 - Click sign up
 - Enter details
-- An account should be created on the database and the user will now be able to login or logout
+- An account should be created on the database and the user will now be able to log in or log out

 <img src="static/Readme/Signedin.PNG" alt="image showing the user after they have successfully logged in" width="100%">

-In order to test login functionality
+To test login functionality

 - Click login at the top of the home page
 - Click login